-Gladiator (gladiatores) was a wrestler fighting in the arena or amphitheater.
+Gladiator (gladiatores) was a wrestler fighting in the arena or amphitheatre.
 His name came from the Roman sword, gladius.
-The duels themselves were called munus (pl. munera), which meant “sacrifice for the dead”.
+Gladiator fights were called munus (pl. munera), which meant “sacrifice for the dead”.

 Many people today think that gladiators’ fights in the arenas always ended with the death of one of the fighters.
 However, this is not true.
-For it is known that gladiators had excellent medical care, and their lives were more valuable than of a single citizen.
+It is known that gladiators had excellent medical care, and their lives were more valuable than those of a single citizen.
 However, it can not be concealed that the “slaves of the arena” died at a relatively young age.
-The average age was 30 years and it was rare for a gladiator to live longer .
-It should be emphasized, however, that the commonly existing idea of gladiator’s certain death is a myth.
+The average age was 30 years and it was rare for a gladiator to live longer.
+It should be emphasized, however, that the commonly existing idea of a gladiator’s certain death is a myth.

-Excellent training and incredible courage of gladiators were repeatedly used by the emperors who incorporated them into the army, as it was during the “Year of the Four Emperors” “Year of the Four Emperors” in 69 CE.
+Excellent training and incredible courage of gladiators were repeatedly used by the emperors who incorporated them into the army, as it was during the “Year of the Four Emperors” in 69 CE.
 At that time, when there were no recruits, two legions of slaves were set up, among whom there were probably many gladiators.
-They were also recruited to serve as the rulers’ guard.
+They were also recruited to serve as the rulers’ or citizen’s guards.

 Interestingly, today’s name “arena” is derived from the Latin word harena, which meant absorbent sand, which was scattered on the ground at the place of gladiators’ fights and aimed at absorbing the blood of the fighters.

-The custom of gladiators’ battles comes from the Etruscan tradition of worshiping the dead through struggle, instead of making human sacrifices.
+The custom of gladiators’ battles comes from the Etruscan tradition of worshipping the dead through struggle, instead of making human sacrifices.
 In Rome, this kind of fighting appeared for the first time probably in the year 264 BCE.
 At the time, at the funeral of senator Junius Brutus Pera taking place at the Forum Boarium, six warriors (three clashes) fought to commemorate the late senator.
-Among the gladiators there were also his two sons.
-After this event, the gladiators’ struggles immediately became one of the most popular Roman pastimes.
+The organizer of the event was Decimus Junius Brutus, who honoured his father in this way.
+Among the gladiators, there were also his two sons.
+After this event, gladiatorial fights became one of the most popular Roman pastimes.

 Lots of money was spent, and loans were even made to organize the most sumptuous games that would be memorable and ensure a high position.
 The organization of spectacular gladiatorial struggles was even demanded from people elected to be aediles.
 During the munera funded by Pompey in 55 BCE fought not only prisoners but also exotic animals – lions, tigers, leopards, elephants.
 Numerous schools were established, where slaves were being prepared for duels in the arena.
 An increasing number of gladiators were associated with the risk of uprisings – the largest and the most dangerous, under the leadership of Spartacus, took place in the years 73 – 71 BCE.
 After the initial successes, the rebels were beaten by Crassus, and thousands of captured alive were crucified along Via Appia.
 The ruthlessness with which it was suppressed caused that later such rebellions were less common.